 The company, Les Salaisons Pyrénéennes, founded in 1927, specialises in the manufacture of cured meats (such as sausages, dried hams, capocollo and pancetta).
 Located at the foot of the Pyrenees in Bordères sur l'Echez in France, the company employs 35 people and has a turnover of 21 million Euros (2018).
 Like another well-known company in the South-West of France, La Maison Delpeyrat, with its foies gras, Les Salaisons Pyrénéennes belongs to the Maisadour cooperative group and contributes to its influence among gourmet consumers.

-In April 2018, a project to roll out small cured meat products was examined, to compliment the range of high added-value products under the Delpeyrat brand.
+In April 2018, a project to roll out small cured meat products was examined, to complement the range of high added-value products under the Delpeyrat brand.
 The decision was taken to manufacture them at the Salaisons Pyrénéennes site.
 This was reflected by the upstream implementation of a pork production line based on 4 pillars :

 - GM-free French food.